UWSysLab/diamond/README.md

 4. If you do not have MacPorts installed, install that as well.
 Then run:

     $ POSIXLY_CORRECT=1 sudo port install gmake libsdl git gnupg

+5. Increase the number of file descriptors for highly parallel compiling:

+    $ ulimit -S -n 1024

+For both Linux and Mac, you can do the following to improve compile times:

+1. Setup a compile cache

+    $ export USE_CCACHE=1

+2. Once you have downloaded the code, run:

+    $prebuilts/misc/linux-x86/ccache/ccache -M 50G

+Or the following for Mac OSX:

+    prebuilts/misc/darwin-x86/ccache/ccache -M 50G

+### Downloading source
+Now you can download the source from gitlab:

+    $ git clone git@gitlab.cs.washington.edu: